deepilla/gokismet/README.md

 ### Reporting mistakes to Akismet

-To notify Akismet of spam it failed to catch or legitimate content incorrectly flagged as spam, follow steps 1 and 2 above, then call `MarkSpam` or `MarkNotSpam`.
+To notify Akismet of spam it failed to catch or legitimate content incorrectly flagged as spam, follow steps 1 and 2 above, then call `ReportSpam` or `ReportNotSpam`.

 ## Testing